vbookshelf/Chat-Image-Marker/README.md

 <br>

-A minimalist desktop web based tool to quickly mark up images when chatting with a multimodal Ai model.
+A minimalist desktop web based tool to quickly mark up images with bounding boxes and labels when chatting with a multimodal Ai model.
 Works offline.
 Double-click to launch.

-For a quick back-and-forth chat, a simple single-task tool means less friction.
+For a quick back-and-forth chat, a simple tool means less friction.

 Created for students who use Ai as a tutor - both online and offline.